Cancer Immunology, Hematology, and Etiology Research

 Immunology and Hematology Research Areas

 - Regulation (both positive and negative) of adaptive immune T lymphocyte responses to cancer and how these can be optimized to achieve tumor eradication or stasis.
-Adaptive immune T cell populations include: cytolytic T cells (CTL), helper T cells (Th) – as well as several subsets of each major category – in addition to T regulatory cells (Tregs) that control or inhibit the activities of CTL and Th populations.
+Adaptive immune T cell populations include cytolytic T cells (CTL) and helper T cells (Th) - as well as several subsets of each major category - in addition to T regulatory cells (Tregs) that control or inhibit the activities of CTL and Th populations.

 B and T Lymphoid Malignancies